Skip to main content

 Wildlife Insights will fuzz the exact coordinates of all deployments set at a location where a sensitive species is captured.
 The fuzzed coordinates will be provided in lieu of the exact coordinates in all public downloads.

-If you are downloading public data, you can determine which deployments have fuzzed coordinates by referring to the column titled Fuzzed in the deployments.csv file provided in your download package.
+If you are downloading public data, you can determine which deployments have fuzzed coordinates by referring to the column Fuzzed in the deployments.csv provided in your download package.
 If the value is True, the deployment's coordinates have been fuzzed.
 If the value is False, the coordinates provided are the exact coordinates provided to Wildlife Insights.

 Who can access sensitive species information?